ctripcloud/docker-monitor-injector/README.md

 # Introduction

-Docker utilizes Linux namespace to isolate resource for containers like network, filesystem.
-Yet all containers share the same system performance metrics, which cause traditional system performnce tools report metrics for whole host instead of each container.
+Docker utilizes Linux namespace to isolate resources (network, filesystem and pid etc.) for containers.
+However traditional system performnce tools (uptime, top etc.) are unaware of the namespace.
+When runnig inside containers, they report the same metrics as running on host.

 This project provide a solution to correctly get system performance metrics within each container, without any need to modifying any exisitng monitoring tools.